Rafzy/Raf-s-Vault/Thesis/Topics.md

 We just modify the top K, the more it increases the more variance we have

 Ko ocin's concern:
 - HOW?

+Note:
+- Start writing and start experimenting if we want to use a more general dataset to work on the topic